pfgray/tai-pi-sprint-dashboard/README.md

-# tai-fetch-jira-sprint-status
+# tai-pi-sprint-dashboard

+The TAI Raspberry Pi sprint dashboard.

+## update-sprint-data
 Script for fetching sprint status from JIRA, and writing data to database.
-Part of our Raspberry Pi Sprint Dashboard.